Loading...

 Choose Whole Grains

-Incorporate a source of lean protein, like grilled chicken or tofu, to your meal.
-Protein can help slow the absorption of carbohydrates and reduce the spike in blood sugar.
+Incorporate a source of lean protein, such as grilled chicken, tofu, or lentils, with your meal.
+Protein can help reduce the rate at which carbohydrates are absorbed.

 Stay Hydrated